AnushkaSaha25/PoLoN-Process/README.md

 - `theta0`, `theta1`: PoLoN background hyperparameters
 - `ll_tot`: likelihood of the fitted signal-plus-background model

 The script also calculates likelihood-weighted estimates across the candidate windows.
-The weighting gives greater contribution to candidate windows with larger values of `ll_tot`, while the likelihoods are shifted by the maximum likelihood before exponentiation for numerical stability.
+The weighting gives greater contribution to candidate windows with larger values of `ll_tot`.
 The resulting likelihood-weighted estimates provide a single estimate of the signal amplitude, location, width, and PoLoN background parameters from the unknown-location search.

 This example is intended to demonstrate how the PoLoN framework can be used when the signal location is not known *a priori*.